tsunghanjacktsai/rocketmq-site/_docs/08-release-manual.md

 > Thanks,
 > The Apache RocketMQ Team

+**Tips:** Hash for the release tag: you could use commit id which comment like `[maven-release-plugin] prepare release rocketmq-all-x.x.x`

 Once 72 hours has passed (which is generally preferred) and/or at least three +1 (binding) votes have been cast with no -1 (binding) votes, send an email closing the vote and congratulate the release candidate.
 Please use the subject: **[RESULT][VOTE]: Release Apache RocketMQ \<release-version\> RC\<RC Number\>** :

 > Hello RocketMQ Community,